Today, Jane is here to talk about used furniture. She has furnished her entire living room for – wait for it – $750! Let’s see how she did it…

 Hi everyone!
 I’m Jane from The Borrowed Abode, where I blog about decorating my rental home on a small budget, and starting my own business.
-One of my favorite ways to decorate thriftily is to work with thrifted, vintage, and sometimes straight-up-free furniture when possible while only welcoming pieces that I truly love into my home.

 To me, the best parts of decorating with vintage and thrifted furniture are the stories that accompany each addition.

 My boyfriend and I have been furnishing our home for the last year and a half, and I’m amazed to look around and see that almost everything in our house has a story behind it – and by story I don’t mean “we drove to Macy’s and bought this couch brand new.”

 Our furniture stories are more like “Oh, I remember this lamp.
 We found it in that cute little town in New Hampshire, right after we had that tasty breakfast at the old Mill, and before we went on the hike up that mountain.”
 Or Ryan would say “Oh, I remember this chair.
 Jane made me help her carry it home from the neighbor’s garbage pile, and it was 100 degrees out that day.”